wreckendorn/bamazon/README.md

 # bamazon

 This is a Node.js app that uses mySQL for the relational database in inquirer for the user input/prompts.
-The app allows users to purchase items from the story, and checks to ensure the inventory can fulfill the order.
+The app allows users to purchase items from the store, and checks to ensure the inventory can fulfill the order.

 There are three versions of the app: one for the customer and one for the manager.